immense/immybot-documentation/FAQ.md

 # For computer rename, are there any other operators we can use when naming devices other then the ones shown?
 Can we add operators?

 You can duplicate the Task into your instance an manipulate it however you like.
-If it's something you think other MSPs could use, I'd encourage you to submit a ticket to support@immy.bot and we can add it.
+If it's something you think other MSPs could use, I'd encourage you to submit a request on the [ImmyBot Community]([https://docs.immy.bot/azure-graph-permissions-setup.html#custom] and we can add it.

 ## Employee profile caching during on-boarding - is this supported?
 If so/how?